navicore/teams-notification-resource/README.md

 * *Message payload is limited to markdown.*
 * *Assumes every message should be presented with a link/button.*
 * *does not ensure ssl cert at the office.com end is corret (uses -k on curl)*
+* *naive encoding - it may be that user data containing special chars will outbound messaging - though passing links with markdown works fine for me so far*

 ## TODO